THE SALVATION ARMY TO OFFER RELIEF FROM HEAT

 About United Way of the Midlands:

 United Way of the Midlands helps the most vulnerable in our community, and works on human service solutions that will benefit our metro area for generations to come.
 We connect people and organizations with a secure way to donate their financial support and their time, and connect them to a strong network of health and human service programs that help our neighbors build a better life for themselves.
 Thanks to all who come together at United Way’s table, we are COMMUNITY STRONG. www.UnitedWayMidlands.org

 Photos from Western Division.

 About The Salvation Army:

-The Salvation Army, an evangelical part of the universal Christian church established in 1865, has been supporting those in need in His name without discrimination for more than 130 years in the United States.
+The Salvation Army, an evangelical part of the universal Christian church, has been supporting those in need in His name without discrimination since 1865.
 Nearly 30 million Americans receive assistance from The Salvation Army each year through the broadest array of social services that range from providing food for the hungry, relief for disaster victims, assistance for the disabled, outreach to the elderly and ill, clothing and shelter to the homeless and opportunities for underprivileged children.
-82 cents of every dollar spent is used to support those services in 5,000 communities nationwide.
+About 82 cents of every dollar raised is used to support those services in nearly 5,000 communities nationwide.
 For more information, go to www.salvationarmyusa.org.